 My father died on the 17th June, 2017.
 He probably would have quite liked that, a palindromic date.
-He died in Berlin, on the day of a riot against communist rule in 1953.
+He died in Berlin, on the commemoration day of a riot against communist rule in 1953.
 It’s the sort of date people like to choose for weddings.
 He will be buried on the 7th July, which also has a nice symmetry to it.
-Unfortunately that is the only thing that is nice about the manner of his death.
+Unfortunately, that is the only thing that is nice about the manner of his death.

 He told us six months ago that he had an abdominal aortic aneurysm.
 He needed surgery to repair it, and after much deliberation on his part, it was scheduled for the 4th July.
 I remember thinking about the risks involved in either having or not having the surgery, and even though both options can result in death, it seemed so abstract to me, like a bit of bad luck that would only happen to other people.
 People always think they’ll win the lottery, but not die in a car accident.
 His body created a rather similar effect to a catastrophic car accident, all on its own, when his aorta ruptured on the 15th June, and after much entirely pointless medical intervention, he died two days later at about 10 pm.
 We were sitting in a bar called Dollinger on Stuttgarter Platz when we heard that he had died.
 The name of one of the surgeons was Dollinger, which was a coincidence he would have laughed at.
-Maybe he is sitting there, in some parallel universe, on the terrace of a cafe, with the other version of me, and laughing his rather German laugh, which often came complete with slapping thighs and bashing the table.
+Maybe the oh her version of him is sitting there, in some parallel universe, on the terrace of a cafe, with the other version of me, and laughing his rather German laugh, which often came complete with slapping thighs and bashing the table.

-When we were waiting for news of the second operation he had been subjected to, we were sitting on the terrace of his favourite cafe, and saw a beautiful red squirrel scamper surprisingly close to our table, and then disappear up a tree.
+When we were waiting for news of the second emergency operation he had been subjected to against his will, we were sitting on the terrace of his favourite cafe, and saw a beautiful red squirrel scamper surprisingly close to our table, and then disappear up a tree.
 I could see him in that movement; an animal always in search of treasures, always on the move, and so full of life.
 He did more with his life than most people ever achieve, and yet, there is an awful sense of disappointment about it, both because of its awful ending, and because I regret my own periodic resentment.

 He could be a difficult, somewhat mercurial character, who with his full attention on you was like a sunbeam in his charm.
 He could make you feel that everything you said or did was exceptional in every way you wanted to hear; there were quite dazzling conversations about any number of slightly random topics, like whether the perception of time is a cultural concept (he had to give a lecture on it and seemed a bit unsure if it was even possible as an anthropological angle, without getting caught up in more metaphysical discussion).
 It was like a continuous lightbulb moment of tantalising intellectual possibility.
 His total confidence about the world, and his Wanderlust, were another feature of our childhood.
 We would travel from Australia to Europe for a few months each year, and stop off with friends in Hong Kong.
 He’d walk into the Mandarin Oriental, or the Peninsula, and buy us afternoon tea.
-There were different rules for him; when they asked if he was a hotel guest, he said yes, put down a random room number and paid in cash.
+There were different rules for him; when they asked if he was a hotel guest, he said yes with total sang froid, put down a random room number, and paid in cash.

 When we were six months old, he took us all to Afghanistan, because the tribal nomads on the plains outside Kabul were kind of fun to hang out with, apparently.
 There are pictures of him riding bareback horses, with a long, curly beard, which along with chain-smoking was probably de rigeur to fit in.
 He told us these stories of being ambushed on the highway and asked to hand over his car, but he offered his camera, enough cigarettes and a long yarn.
 His linguistic skill must have been considerable, and his charm got him everywhere.